Author: Darcy Bullock

 You can arrive at the park by car, plane, or train -- though the park is remote, there are numerous shuttles to and from nearby airports and train stations.

-Once you’ve arrived in the area, before actually setting foot in the park, you and your family might want to drive along a portion of the 50-mile span of the Going-to-the-Sun Road, open to vehicles from mid-June to mid-September.
+Once you’ve arrived in the area, before actually setting foot in the park, you and your family might want to drive along a portion of the 50-mile span of the Going-to-the-Sun Road, open to vehicles from when weather permits.
 An impressive undertaking that took a little over a decade to complete, the winding road introduces majestic mountainsides and incredible wilderness.
-For those who are wary about driving or lack a vehicle, the park’s shuttle service provides two-way service along Going-to-the-Sun Road between the Apgar Transit Center and St. Mary Visitor Center, running every 15 or 30 minutes depending on location and time of day.
+For those who are wary about driving or lack a vehicle, the park’s shuttle service provides two-way service along Going-to-the-Sun Road between the Apgar Visitor Center and St. Mary Visitor Center, running every 15 or 30 minutes depending on location and time of day.

 Adrenaline junkies have the option of bicycling the road in summer, but should contact the park service office beforehand to learn of possible road closures.